 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

 For over 10 years, I’ve mostly used a split headphone and microphone setup.
-I don’t have a lot of experience with wireless headsets, and some of my opinions in this review will reflect that.

 The first thing that crossed my mind when I grabbed the G Pro X for the first time was, “Oh man, these are heavy!”.